-4th European Conference on Artificial Intelligence in Finance and Industry
+7th European COST Conference on Artificial Intelligence in Industry and Finance

-We would like to welcome you to the «4th European Conference on Artificial Intelligence in Finance and Industry», hosted by the Institute of Applied Mathematics and Physics (IAMP) and the Institute of Data Analysis and Process Design (IDP) at the School of Engineering (SoE), and the Departement of Banking, Finance, Insurance at the School of Management and Law (SML) at the Zurich University of Applied Sciences (ZHAW) in Winterthur, Switzerland.
+We would like to welcome you to the «7th European COST Conference on Artificial Intelligence in Industry and Finance», hosted by the Institute of Applied Mathematics and Physics (IAMP), the Centre for Artificial Intelligence (CAI), the Institute of Data Analysis and Process Design (IDP) at the School of Engineering, and the Institute of Wealth & Asset Management (IWA) at the School of Management and Law of the Zurich University of Applied Sciences (ZHAW) in Winterthur, Switzerland.

-Artificial Intelligence in Industry and Finance (4th European Conference on Mathematics for Industry in Switzerland)
+Artificial Intelligence in Industry and Finance (7th European Conference on AI in Industry and Finance in Switzerland)